Teacher of History

-Required September 2024
+Required to start September 2025

 King Edward VII School is a thriving, over-subscribed School with a diverse intake.
 It is a stimulating place in which to work, offering many opportunities to students and staff alike.
 The School enjoys an excellent reputation and sees the calibre of its staff as a key strength.
 King Edward VII School has two sites within the S10 area, approximately 1.5 miles apart.
 At King Edward VII School we offer an excellent benefits package, including a pension, eye test vouchers and a wellbeing package.
 We also offer a full employee assistance programme (EAP).